In this guide:

 The lower the LTV the lower the interest rate as lenders see the loan as less risky.

-If you want to get a better interest rate so you have smaller monthly repayments you should save for a bigger deposit.
+To get a better interest rate so you have lower monthly repayments you can save for a bigger deposit.

 Best 85% LTV mortgage